MikeMyers59/MikeMyers59/OS Script/data-wrangling.md

 If we wanted the _least_ common ones, we could use `head` instead of `tail`.
 There's also `sort -r`, which sorts in reverse order.

-Okay, so that's pretty cool, but we'd sort of like to only give the usernames, and maybe not one per line?
+Okay, so that's pretty cool, but what if we'd like these extract only the usernames as a comma-separated list instead of one per line, perhaps for a config file?

 ```bash
 ssh myserver journalctl